akatrukhin/ChatApp/README.md

 ## Stretch Goals

-- Make the username persist between sessions
+- [ ] Make the username persist between sessions
-- Add HTML5 notifications
+- [ ] Add HTML5 notifications
-- Implement rate limiting to prevent spamming the chat
+- [ ] Implement rate limiting to prevent spamming the chat
-- Go all out on the styling (animations are a plus!)
+- [x] Go all out on the styling (animations)
-- Add a custom feature of your own choosing (Be sure to describe it to us!)